octaos/php-integration/index.md

 The WebPayAdmin::cancelOrder method is used to cancel an order with Svea, that has not yet been delivered (invoice, payment plan) or confirmed (card).

 Direct bank orders are not supported, see WebPayAdmin::creditOrder.

+CancelOrderBuilder is the class used to cancel an order with Svea, that has not yet been delivered (invoice, payment plan) or been confirmed (card).

+Supports Invoice, Payment Plan and Card orders.
+For Direct Bank orders, @see CreditOrderBuilder instead.

+Use setOrderId() to specify the Svea order id, this is the order id returned with the original create order request response.

+Use setCountryCode() to specify the country code matching the original create order request.

+Use either cancelInvoiceOrder(), cancelPaymentPlanOrder or cancelCardOrder, which ever matches the payment method used in the original order request.

+The final doRequest() will send the cancelOrder request to Svea, and the resulting response object contents holds outcome of the request.

+   $response = WebPay::cancelOrder($config)
+       ->setCountryCode("SE")          // Required.
+Use same country code as in createOrder request.
+       ->setOrderId($orderId)          // Required.
+Use SveaOrderId received with createOrder response ->cancelInvoiceOrder()          // Use the method corresponding to the original createOrder payment method.
+       //->cancelPaymentPlanOrder()
+       //->cancelCardOrder()
+            ->doRequest()
+   ;

 #### 7.1.1 Usage
 Cancel an undelivered/unconfirmed order.
 Supports Invoice, PaymentPlan and Card orders.
 (For Direct Bank orders, see CreditOrder instead.)